Getting Around Tukwila

 Try Transit Today!
 You just might find you like the freedom to relax during your trip.
 Don’t give up your car just give it a break.

-In partnership with Hopelink‘s Mobility Management Team a reference guide was created for transit mobility access throughout the city.
-Tukwila Transportation Resource Guide and Tukwila Mobility Quick Reference Guide
+In partnership with Hopelink‘s Mobility Management Team reference guides and handouts were created to improve transit mobility access throughout the city and south King County.